taruannika/codedex/js_final_project_v1/README.md

 - **Description:** A productivity timer based on the Pomodoro Technique to help users manage their time effectively.
 - **Features:**
   - Start, pause, and reset the timer.
-  - Customizable work and break intervals.
   - Visual and audio notifications.
+  - Light and dark theme support.
 - **Tech Used:** HTML, CSS, JavaScript

 ---